By Zyana Morris

 1. Pre-loved buying saves you a ton of money!

-When you buy pre-loved items you do not have compromise on quality but can enjoy reduced prices — an average a 50% reduction — on the clothes, shoes, bags or other accessories that you are getting.
-Get high fashion brands without crushing your bank account.
-If you think that by buying pre-loved you may be compromising on the hygiene standards of the item, know that many shops that stock pre-loved items only accept donations that are clean and in good condition Additionally, these stores rewash everything with antibacterial detergents.
+When you buy pre-loved items you do not have to compromise on quality but can enjoy reduced prices — an average a 50% reduction — on the clothes, shoes, bags or other accessories that you are getting.
+Get high fashion brands from wholesale clothing boutiques without crushing your bank account.
+The same can be said for those who want to make extra money using selling apps and turning clothes into pure cash.
+If you think that by buying pre-loved you may be compromising on the hygiene standards of the item, know that many shops that stock pre-loved items only accept donations that are clean and in good condition Additionally, these stores rewash everything with antibacterial detergent sheets.
+You don’t need a graduate certificate in finance to turn a profit buying and selling thrift store items but it may help if you have one.
+The truth is that small enterprises such as this can be a profitable second income if you’re smart.

 2. It’s sustainable and more eco-friendly.